0BananaBig0/from_gcc_to_cpp/docs/ConstConstexprAndStatic.md

    operations, as they cannot be evaluated at compile time.
 4. It enforces that **certain values and calculations** can be **performed at compile-time**, leading to significant performance improvements.
+5. Any variable or object declared with the `constexpr` keyword is constant and **cannot be modified after it is initialized**.
-5. It enhances the code readabilit.
+6. It enhances **the code readabilit**.

 #### Allowed Elements (Valid Elements)